This Malai Kofta Curry and creamy gravy make the dinner a mesmerizing moment. The kofta balls are made of cottage

-Can you just tell me an Indian restaurant, which does not have Malai Kofta curry in its menu card?
+Can you just tell me an Indian restaurant, which does not have Malai Kofta curry on its menu card?
 I did not come across, one such restaurant in India or elsewhere.

 All most all Indian restaurants have few menus in common curry, and 'Malai Kofta' can be listed in the top ten.
 I think restaurateurs include this in their menu card for its richness, taste which makes everyone like it.

-The delicious aspect of this tasty Indian curry recipe is very easy and simple to prepare at home.
-This recipe requires to add fresh cream, we can substitute with light cream to suite 'diet programs'.
-I prepared this yesterday for the family and everyone loved its creamy texture and its taste.
+The delicious aspect of this tasty Indian malai kofta curry recipe is very easy and simple to prepare at home.
+This recipe requires to add fresh cream, we can substitute with light cream to suit our diet.

 I love to serve Malai kofta curry with the garden-fresh green salad like Cantaloupe Salad along with this gravy.

 How to make Malai kofta curry

 In a mixing bowl, mash the potato and add paneer, salt, cilantro.

 Combine them well and make this mixture into small balls.

 In a small mixing bowl, add 2 teaspoons of rice flour and two tablespoons of water.
 Whisk until no lumps seen.

 Dip each paneer balls in the rice flour batter and shallow fry them in vegetable oil, till kofta becomes golden brown in color.
 Keep aside.

 In medium heat, add 2 tablespoons of vegetable oil, and add chopped onion, tomato, ginger, garlic, and red chili powder, and coriander powder in medium heat.
 Fry until the onion becomes soft.
 Allow it to cool to room temperature.

 And add it to the blender and grind above sauteed ingredients.

 Over medium heat, in a pan add oil, shahi jeera and allow to sizzle for 20-30 seconds.

 Then add the ground paste and cook them in medium to low heat till oil separates.
 Add two cups of water and bring it again to boil.

 Cook until it reaches the desired consistency.

 Now add fresh cream and the koftas and crushed Kasturi methi.
 Switch off the heat.

 Serve Malai Kofta with rice or parathas.